dmitriysychev/dmitriysychev/README.md

 ### My name is Dmitriy Sychev, and I am UT Austin Computer Science Graduate of 2020
  - 📫 How to reach me: dmitriy.sychev at utexas.edu
 ### What I am working on:
- - 🔭 I’m currently working on a forum app using TypeScript, GraphQL, React, ApolloServer
+ - 🔭 I’m currently working on ETH blockhain project
- - ⚡ Working on cryptocurrency exchange project using Solidity and web3 framework
+ - ⚡ Avid NFT enthusiast
  - 💬 Working on a major commercial platform using Node, React, MongoDB and related frameworks: Redis, Next.js, Nest.js, ChakraUI
 ### Ask me about my projects!
 <!--